New Jersey Makes Infants and Toddlers a Priority

 Priority 2: Increase the availability and accessibility of evidence-based/evidence-informed, culturally relevant parenting supports.

 From the New Jersey Home Visiting Initiatives that serve over 5,000 families from pregnancy to age three using evidence-based models, to Early Head Start programs, a network of Family Success Centers, and widespread implementation of the Strengthening Families Protective Factors Framework, efforts are underway at the community and state levels to support families with very young children.
-Further, New Jersey is piloting a central intake system that provides a single point of entry to ensure families are matched with the services they need.
-The central intake system is expected to statewide by the end of 2015.
+Further, New Jersey has a statewide central intake system that provides a single point of entry to ensure families are matched with the services they need.

 To take this work to new heights, the stakeholders recommended additional steps: